Primary central nervous system lymphoma: Diagnosis

 The current standard for diagnosis typically includes positive CSF cytology, vitreous biopsy, or brain/leptomeningeal biopsy.
 Histopathological confirmation is essential for definitive diagnosis.

 MRI or contrast enhanced CT classically shows multiple ring-enhancing lesions in the deep white matter.
 The major differential diagnosis (based on imaging) is cerebral toxoplasmosis, which is also prevalent in AIDS patients and also presents with a ring-enhanced lesion, although toxoplasmosis generally presents with more lesions and the contrast enhancement is typically more pronounced.
 Imaging techniques cannot distinguish the two conditions with certainty, and cannot exclude other diagnoses.
 Thus, patients undergo a brain biopsy or vitreous biopsy, if there is intraocular involvement.
+Another diagnostic challenge is distinguishing PCNSLs from high-grade gliomas.
+On MRI, PCNSLs typically show a more homogenous contrast enhancement whereas high-grade gliomas have a more heterogeneous contrast enhancement with necrotic area.
+However, a brain biopsy can be needed to distinguish between these two brain tumours.

 Classification

 Most PCNSLs are diffuse large B cell non-Hodgkin lymphomas.